turingschool/backend_mod_1_prework/section4/README.md

 So this week, we would like you to start self-monitoring your progress.
 Before you start on the technical work, reflect back on how the pre-work has gone so far.
 - Have the time estimates matched up with your experience?

   **For most of the pre-work, I have been clocking in at the low end of the estimates.
-There have only been a few occasions where my workflow got really interrupted (downloading the new version of ruby took me forever to figure out.
+There have only been a few occasions where my workflow got really interrupted (downloading the new version of ruby took me forever.
 I know we were told to move on but I wanted to figure it out).
 So, I felt pretty good about the first few sections.**

 - When you sit down to start working, do you have a clear goal of what you want to accomplish and in how much time?
 If so, how aligned is that to what actually happens?

-  **While working on the pre-work, I've tried to sit down with a clear intention of what I wanted to accomplish: get through the reading portion, complete exercises, put though into and complete reflection.
+  **While working on the pre-work, I've tried to sit down with a clear intention of what I wanted to accomplish: get through the reading portion, complete exercises, put thought into and complete reflection.
 Right now, I'm more focused on the task than the time.
 IF i don't get through everything I wanted to during that session, I pick right back up from there the next time.**

 - How do you work best - in 2 hour blocks, 4 hour blocks, etc?
 Do you take breaks regularly?
 Do you have a system to hold yourself accountable to taking breaks?